How Rheumatoid Arthritis Could Affect Your Eyesby Lisa Emrich Patient Advocate

 Complications may include dry eyes, episcleritis, scleritis, corneal problems, glaucoma, cataracts, and Sjogren’s Syndrome.
 As patients living with complicated medical issues, we should get regular check-ups including annual eye exams.

 Dry Eyes, Sjögren’s Syndrome, and RA

-Dry eyes is a common problem for patients living with rheumatoid arthritis.
-Patients may notice irritation, a gritty feeling, painful burning, sensitivity to light, and a sensation that something is in the eye.
+Dry eye syndrome, or keratoconjunctivitis sicca (KCS), is one of the most common eye problems for people living with rheumatoid arthritis.
+Patients may notice irritation, a gritty feeling, painful burning, sensitivity to light, or a sensation that something is in the eye.

 Scleritis and Episcleritis

 The thin membrane which covers the sclera is the episclera.
 Inflammation of this thin lining can also cause red eyes, pain, and irritation.
-While episcleritis is not as serious as scleritis, it is also treated with anti-inflammatory drugs and corticosteroid eye drops.
+While episcleritis is not as serious as scleritis, it can also be treated with anti-inflammatory drugs and corticosteroid eye drops.

-Uveitis, Iritis and Iridocyclitis
+Uveitis, Iritis, and Iridocyclitis

 Glaucoma, Cataracts and Retinal Damage

 Glaucoma is characterized by excess pressure inside the eye.
 Symptoms include blurred vision, gradual vision loss, and eye pain.
 Treatment often involves eye drops to decrease eye pressure while some cases may require surgery.